chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 ## Troubleshooting
 - `neo-rx diagnostics` surfaces missing dependencies, SDR availability, and network reachability issues.
 - Ensure `rtl_fm`, `rtl_test`, `direwolf`, and `sox` (optional) are installed and executable.
 - Review Direwolf and listener logs under `~/.local/share/neo-rx/` for detailed errors.
+If you want on-disk logs to expire automatically, configure host-level rotation (for example a `logrotate` rule with `weekly` + `rotate 4` against `~/.local/share/neo-rx/logs/*.log`).
+See `docs/diagnostics.md` for the sample stanza and systemd notes.
 - Re-run `neo-rx setup --reset` if you need to regenerate configuration files or Direwolf templates.

 ## Onboarding and setup details